Omni-star/GPReader-Python/README.md

 # GPReader-Python
 ## Green pass reader made within Python
-This program use some library to encript green pass and get personal data.
+This program use some libraries to encript green pass and get personal data.
 The output is a json printed on terminal that shows data.